SrijanPragadeesh/DataWithR-projects/GMM-Model/README.md

 This project generates a synthetic two-dimensional dataset using Gaussian distributions and performs clustering using the K-Means algorithm in R. It also visualizes the generated dataset, clustered output, cluster distribution, and feature histogram through multiple plots.

-> **Note:** This project focuses on dataset generation, clustering, and visualization.
-It serves as a foundation for implementing Gaussian Mixture Models (GMM) and the Expectation-Maximization (EM) algorithm in future work.

----

 ## Features

 - Generate a synthetic 2D Gaussian dataset